datajoint/datajoint-elements/docs/community/suite2p.md

 contact (POC) to respond to questions relating to the integration and interoperability of DataJoint Elements and Suite2p.

-For 2022, the DataJoint Elements POC is [Dr. Tolga Dincer](mailto:tolga@datajoint.com)
+For 2022, the DataJoint Elements POC is Dr. Tolga Dincer (tolga@datajoint.com)

-For 2022, the Suite2p POC is [Dr. Carsen Stringer](mailto:stringerc@janelia.hhmi.org)
+For 2022, the Suite2p POC is Dr. Carsen Stringer (stringerc@janelia.hhmi.org)

 ### Annual Review